 You'll also be able to go beyond hard news and write features on topics you care about.
-Though we covered the college admissions scandal through news stories, Editor-in-chief Marissa Martinez also wrote about how first-generation and low-income students in particular were reacting to the developments.
+Though we covered the college admissions scandal through news stories, current editor-in-chief Marissa Martinez also wrote about how first-generation and low-income students in particular were reacting to the developments.
 Other reporters have looked into different issues including how transgender students navigate Greek life, the challenges women in McCormick experience, obstacles facing two ethnic studies programs at NU, Northwestern's prison education program and the 50th anniversary of a black student protest.
 If there's something you want to go deeper on, you'll have the space and support on the Campus Desk.

-In her first story for The Daily's Campus Desk, fall Copy Editor Megan Munce was able to cover a campus event with a keynote address by civil rights activist Dolores Huerta.
+In her first story for The Daily's Campus Desk, Fall 2018 Copy Editor Megan Munce was able to cover a campus event with a keynote address by civil rights activist Dolores Huerta.
 As a campus reporter, you'll be in the front row when speakers and artists come to campus.
 In the past, we've sent staff members to cover rapper Vince Staples, NYT reporter Maggie Haberman, writer Roxane Gay, Moonlight director Barry Jenkins, Satuday Night Live cast member Pete Davidson, Olympic figure skater Mirai Nagasu and so many others.

 Campus reporters often say the most rewarding part of their job is being able to write stories that matter to so many students and alumni at Northwestern.
-That can look like everything from when winter Campus Editor Austin Benavides attended and wrote about a campus mariachi group's sixth annual spring show or speaking with students in multicultural Greek life organzations about the unique challenges their chapters face to profiling a new student group or just speaking with students about their "traumatic" experiences with skunks around campus.
+That can look like everything from when Winter 2019 Campus Editor Austin Benavides attended and wrote about a campus mariachi group's sixth annual spring show or speaking with students in multicultural Greek life organzations about the unique challenges their chapters face to profiling a new student group or just speaking with students about their "traumatic" experiences with skunks around campus.